-For FY 2013, Non-current assets - Restricted investments consist of \$4,320 for the School Readiness and Child Daycare Guaranteed Loan Fund Program, \$2,182 in amounts held for the State of Connecticut in connection with the child care Small Direct loan and Guaranteed Loan Programs, and \$665 for the Connecticut Credit Union Student Loan Guarantee Program is not currently accepting new loans and the Authority is only holding an amount equal to its current exposure under the program.
-These amounts are consistent with amounts held in FY 2012 and FY 2011 in those programs.
-In FY 2011, \$3,000 was also held for the State of Connecticut for the Connecticut Green Technology, Life Science, and Health Information Technology Loan Forgiveness Program.
-Pursuant to Public Act 10-75, as of January 1, 2012, the Authority transferred \$3,000 to the State of Connecticut.
+For each of FY 2014 and FY 2013, Non-current assets-Restricted investments for the School Readiness and Child Daycare Guaranteed Loan Fund Program consist of \$4,320 and \$2,182 in amounts held for the State of Connecticut in connection with the child care Small Direct loan and Guaranteed Loan Programs.
+The Connecticut Credit Union Student Loan Guarantee Program (CUSLP) totaled \$586 and \$665 for FY 2014 and FY 2013 (respectively).
+The CUSLP is not currently accepting new loans and the Authority is only holding an amount equal to its current exposure under the program.
+These amounts are consistent with amounts held in FY 2013 and FY 2012 in those programs.
+CHEFA previously held funds for the Connecticut Green Technology, Life Science, and Health Information Technology Loan Forgiveness Program, and pursuant to Public Act 10-75, as of January 1, 2012, the Authority transferred the \$3,000 to the State of Connecticut.

-Liabilities - The following is an overview of the major components of liabilities, both current and non-current.
+Liabilities - the following is an overview of the major components of liabilities, both current and non-current.